tlcaputi/gtrendR/docs/google-variance.md

 If you are using Google Search data, you should be aware of some basic limitations.
 Nobody knows the etiology of a search.
 Searches with the keyword "commit suicide" could be (A) people who are experiencing suicidal ideation, (B) people who want to know if a celebrity committed suicide (e.g., "did Michael Jackson commit suicide"), (C) mental health researchers wondering what comes up when you search "commit suicide", etc.

 But that's not all.
 Google Searches are *sampled* for each pull, which means that every time they are pulled, they can change.
 Even when searching the same terms over the same date(s), they can be vastly different.
+With this simple test, I show the data Google returns is, in itself, highly variable -- even when you request the same data for the same terms within just a few seconds of each other.

 To demonstrate, I pull data for several suicide-related search terms over 10 overlapping time windows.